 BEGIN message that was cut due to connection problems.

-do with the
+what to do with the

-see the following in the slave's
+down), you will see the following in the child's

-read our memory mode documentation.
+data consistent, read our memory mode documentation.

 You may see errors about "forbidding access" for a number of reasons.
 It could be because of a slow connection between